Ask A Scientist

 Turbulence, fluid mechanics, aerodynamics, environmental ethics, modeling ecosystems

 University of Virginia, Aerospace Engineering, 1977

-All things Italian, Creative Arts, Model trains & cars
+All things Italian, creative arts, model trains and cars

-Wife, Karen, is a registered yoga teacher at Yoga for Everybody at the Orthopedic Associates; lives with 3 Alaskan Malamutes, two more in our hearts
+Wife, Karen, is a registered yoga teacher at Yoga for Everybody at the Orthopedic Associates; lives with three Alaskan Malamutes, two more in our hearts

 Dogs do see in color just as we do, but that is where the similarity ends.
 They can see only part of the range of colors in the visual spectrum of light.
 While humans have what is called trichromatic vision, meaning that we can see the entire spectrum, dogs are thought to have dichromatic vision and cannot see the range of colors from green to red.
 A dog's view of the world is cast in various shades of yellow and blue.

 Humans also have the ability to focus on objects at greater distances than do our dog friends.
 A human can see clearly at 75 feet to the same detail a dog can see at 25 feet.
 We could then say a dog typically has 20/75 vision.
 Average eyesight for humans is 20/20.

 Yet, let's not feel too superior to the dog!
 A dog can see in much dimmer light than we can.
 The central portion of a dog's retina is composed primarily of cells with rod shapes that work best in distinguishing shades of gray.
 We, on the other hand, have central regions in our retinas with cells of primarily cone shapes.
 These cones are great for colors but not very efficient in dimly lit situations.
 Dogs can also detect motion better than we can.
 They can also see flickering light better than we can.
 While we may be totally enthralled with the images we see on our new HDTV screen, a dog probably sees Seinfeld or American Idol as a series of moving frames rather than a continuous scene.